mdub/swa/README.md

 It's an alternative CLI for AWS.

-"Backwards" because commands put verbs at the end:
+"Backwards" because it puts verbs at the end:

     $ swa ec2 instance i-9336f049 terminate